 Causes of Schizophrenia

 There are some factors that could increase the risk of an individual developing schizophrenia.
-Identifying these factors is important to create a personalized and solution-oriented treatment plan.
+Identifying these factors is important to creating a personalised and solution-oriented treatment plan.

-• Biological Factors: Abnormal functioning of the brain and chemical imbalances may play a role in the development of schizophrenia.
-Typically the parts of the brain are related to memory, auditory and executive function.
+1. Biological Factors: Abnormal functioning of the brain and chemical imbalances may play a role in the development of schizophrenia.
+Typically, the parts of the brain are related to memory, auditory, and executive functions.

-• Genetic Factors: Individuals with a family history of schizophrenia have a greater risk of developing the disorder.
+1. Genetic Factors: Individuals with a family history of schizophrenia have a greater risk of developing the disorder.
 The onset of schizophrenia may also occur when genetics interact with the environment.
-It is important to note that a family history of schizophrenia does not guarantee the onset of the disorder.
+Note that a family history of schizophrenia does not guarantee the onset of the disorder.

 Types of Schizophrenia